 What to Know Before You Incorporate These Stretches into Your Routine

 After your run and before you start stretching, take a few minutes to do an “active cooldown.”
-That means a low-intensity aerobic movement, like walking after a run can help you feel better following a heart rate, while stopping blood from pooling in your limbs, according to the Prerun Stretches to Wake Up Those Arm Muscles (ACSM).
+That means a low-intensity aerobic movement, like walking at an easy pace.
+This helps you gently decrease your blood pressure and heart rate, while stopping blood from pooling in your limbs, according to the American College of Sports Medicine (ACSM).

-Additionally, “during intense exercise, the body breaks down chemicals that can cause fatigue and muscle soreness.
-Incorporating an active cooldown is a great way to circulate the cellular waste products so that they do not accumulate in the muscles,” notes ACSM.
+Additionally, “during intense exercise, the body breaks down chemicals that can cause fatigue which may lead to a host of benefits including enhanced exercise performance, lowered risk of cellular waste products so that they do not accumulate in the muscles,” notes ACSM.
 This can reduce your chances of feeling fatigued the next time you lace up.
 Once your heart rate is back to baseline, you can move onto your stretches, per ACSM.

 Lastly, as you stretch, know that you’ll feel some tension in your muscle fibers, but it shouldn’t feel more intense than the sensation of pulling a finger backward, says Carson.
 If a stretch feels stronger than that, then ease up.